DBCDK/morph/README.md

 Gopkg.toml specifies at which branch/tag each dependency is requested to be at.
 Gopkg.lock specifies a concrete revision each dependency is pinned at.

-If you want to bump dependencies to newest commit, run `dep ensure -update`, this will change Gopkg.lock, which has to be git-committed.
+If you want to bump dependencies to newest commit, run `dep ensure -v -update`, this will change Gopkg.lock, which has to be git-committed.

 If you make larger changes to the code base, you can delete both Gopkg.toml and Gopkg.lock and run `dep init` followed by `dep ensure` to create a fresh set of dependency tracking files. **don't forget to test** afterwards.